neo4j/graphql/packages/graphql/docs/reference.md

 ### NeoSchema

 Core class of the library.
-Holds all metadata about schema plus access to the OGM.
+Holds all metadata about schema.

 #### With Apollo Server